Caps-Loo/GoHire/README.md

 ## 📄 License

-This project was created for educational purposes and portfolio demonstration.
+This project was created for the purpose of group work assignments and to demonstrate skills in related fields.